reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 The name Qweighteen comes from the fact that this keymap lets me use a full `QWERTY` layout while getting used to an 18-key layout.
 The idea is to have as little finger travel as possible while still using a base layout (qwerty) that I'm familiar with.

-It's sort of a half way point between [an 18-key keyboard](https://github.com/benvallack/zmk-config-piano) and a more 'normal' ergonomic setup of 34 keys.
+It's sort of a halfway point between [an 18-key keyboard](https://github.com/benvallack/zmk-config-piano) and a more 'normal' ergonomic setup of 34 keys.

 ## The keymap